Buddy check

 The wide variety of types of buoyancy compensator, diving suits and types of scuba equipment means that it is important for each buddy to understand the other's equipment configuration in case one has to help or rescue the other.
 The buddy check is a last minute opportunity to become familiar with the dive buddy's equipment.
+Since many buddy pairings are arbitrarily assigned by the diveing service provider just before the dive, this may be the only time the buddy pair get to familiarise themselves with each other's equipment.

-Similar systems are used by technical team divers and professional divers with the similar goal of ensuring that the divers are ready to safely enter the water.
+Other systems are used by technical team divers and professional divers with the similar goal of ensuring that the divers are ready to safely enter the water.
 Professional divers may be required by organizational policy to use an itemised checklist.

 Purpose

 The basic buddy check is a pre-dive equipment check intended to reduce the risk of the diver entering the water with life-support equipment which has not been checked to be functioning correctly.
 The extended buddy checks include dive planning information sharing to improve the ability of the divers to co-operate usefully both during the planned dive and in case of a contingency, and may include a review of the current conditions and a basic risk assessment.
 Checklists have been shown to be highly effective at reducing operator error in several fields where the correct completion of a series of tasks is of critical importance.